gooddata/gooddata-ui/docs/gdc-catalog-export.md

 You can use `gdc-catalog-export`:

-* In the interactive mode
+* In the interactive mode.
-* By specifying a config file
+* By specifying a config file.
-* By running it with command line options
+* By running it with command line options.

 The tool respects following hierarchy: